OfficialJavaScript/Root-and-Rom/M3 Note/project.md

 17. Click Verify Root, and allow the root permissions request, it may give you a warning about Third-Party access to root, I allowed it, if you disallow it, the application won't gain access to root.
 18. You should now be successfully rooted!

-If you have any problems, or questions, don't be afraid to open a issue, I will reply to you as soon as I can, I may not be able to answer every question.
+If you have any problems or questions, don't be afraid to open an issue, I will reply to you as soon as I can, I may not be able to answer every question.